josehb96/josehb96/README.md

 ## Other Common Github Profile Sections
 👩‍💻 I'm currently working on the course of Node.js and Express.js

-🧠 I'm currently learning about Node.js and Express.js (You can check my blog section in my portfolio to see what I'm doing)
+🧠 I'm currently learning about Node.js and Express.js (You can check the blog section in my portfolio to see what I'm doing)

 📫 How to reach me -> josehurtadobaeza@gmail.com